glpi-project/doc-agent/source/configuration.rst

       * ``Enterprise-My``, ``Enterprise-CA``, ``Enterprise-Root`` for machine enterprise store
       * ``GroupPolicy-My``, ``GroupPolicy-CA``, ``GroupPolicy-Root`` for machine group policy store

-    * Only on MacOSX, you can specify multiple keychain filepaths, otherwise root (user) and system keychains will be used.

-    By default, only ``CA`` and ``Root`` keystores for the machine's default, user, service, enterprise and group policy stores are exported on Windows.
+    By default, only ``CA`` and ``Root`` keystores for the machine's default, user ('LocalSystem' as a service), service, enterprise and group policy stores are exported on Windows.

+    Only on MacOSX, the user ('root' as a daemon) and system keychains will be used.
+    On Unix/Linux, the agent uses the OpenSSL CA trust store (/etc/ssl/certs/ca-certificates.crt). (this option in not supported until v1.12)

     GLPI-Agent will use `certutil command <https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/certutil>`_
     and `security find-certificates command <https://ss64.com/mac/security-find-cert.html>`_ to extract certificates from related store.